-A program for aspiring, emerging and independent choreographers in need of studio space.
+A program for aspiring, emerging and independent choreographers in need of studio space and creative freedom to make new work.

 The [OnStage Residency] Program is designed for independent choreographers or small dance companies who do not have their own studio space in which to create new work.
 If selected for the program, choreographers will receive 16 hours of free rehearsal space at OnStage Dance Company, culminating in an In-Studio Showcase that is open to the public.
 The informal showcase will feature a pre-event reception and a post-show Q&A with the artists and audience.
 (A curatorial team may also select one or more pieces to be re-staged for a formal concert at a later date.)